-Ontario, Alberta, Yukon, Northwest Territories and Nunavut all cover the costs of insulin pumps for people of all ages.
+Ontario, Alberta, British Columbia, Yukon, Northwest Territories and Nunavut all cover the costs of insulin pumps for people of all ages.

 Proper diabetes management is critical to long-term health for people with T1D.
 However, 57% of Canadians with diabetes report being unable to comply with their prescribed medical therapy due to the high out-of-pocket costs for the medications, devices and supplies they require.

 The medical benefits of using insulin pumps over daily injections are significant.
 However, the high personal cost for pumps and pump supplies in those provinces with age restrictions on coverage effectively renders them inaccessible for many Canadians with lower incomes.